SoftUni-Internal/interactive-content/EN/01-Basic-Syntax/06-Loops.md

 [/code-editor]
 [task-description]
 ## Description
-Rewrite you program so it can receive the **multiplier from the console**.
+Rewrite your program so it can receive the **multiplier from the console**.

 Print the **table from the given multiplier to 10**.